Cultural issues in first aid

 In some Native American cultures a softly spoken yes, or silence or changing the subject in answer to your question can mean no. Directly saying ‘no’ can be considered rude or cause loss of face (loss of respect).

-In some Native American cultures a victim might not want to hear (as a part of informed consent you give them) about potential risks of first aid (or medical treatments), as they believe that hearing the risks might invite the problem to happen.
+In some Native American cultures a person might not want to hear (as a part of informed consent you give them) about potential risks of first aid (or medical treatments), as they believe that hearing the risks might invite the problem to happen.

 People in some cultures smile when they are angry or when they are embarrassed.